 Branch Brook Park | Newark

-An iconic cherry blossom destination, Branch Brook Park is home to the Essex County Cherry Blossom Festival, which is happening from April 1st to April 16th.
-The festival is also conveniently scheduled for when the trees are forecast to be in peak bloom from April 1st-5th, where there will be over 5,000 cherry blossoms to gaze at.
+An iconic cherry blossom destination, Branch Brook Park is home to the Essex County Cherry Blossom Festival, which is happening from April 6th to April 14th.
+The park is also home to the newly-opened Cherry Blossom Welcome Center with gallery and display cases highlighting the history of cherry blossoms in Newark.

 Hamilton Park | Jersey City